-

 - One of the largest moray eel species.

-- Breathe by continuously opening their mouths to pump water over their gills, contributing to their threatening appearance.
+- Breathe by continuously opening their mouths to pump water over their gills.

 - Used as food in some parts of the world, though large individuals may be toxic.